-Coal is found in Kashmir, Copper, lead, zinc, gold, silver, limestone, semi-precious and precious stones occur at some places in the Himalayas.
+Coal is found in Kashmir, Copper, lead, zinc, gold, silver, limestone, semi-precious and precious stones occur at some places in the Himalayan mountains.

-But the exploitation of these resources requires advanced technologies which are not yet available.
+But the exploitation of these resources require advanced technologies which are not yet available.

 Also, disturbing such a fragile environment leads to more pain than gain (present hydroelectric power projects have already proved this).